ChannyHong/cctv-mask-detector/README.md

 Then, we can use Superb AI's Suite to quickly distribute the annotation work to the project labelers, while the manager can continually check-in on the project analytics and conduct quality assurance.
 When the labeling is complete, the annotations can be re-introduced to the training cycle to further finetune / train the deployed models.

-As machine learning becomes more and more prevalent in today's tech stacks, the flexibility and integratibility of data labeling - by far the most human labor intensive part of the process - is key to a successful deployment of an ML project.
+As machine learning becomes more and more prevalent in today's tech stacks, the flexibility and 'integratibility' of data labeling - by far the most human labor intensive part of the process - is key to a successful deployment of an ML project.
 And Superb AI's Suite can help you get there.